What should your top priorities be for managing your money? And what should you avoid?

 They may seem like a good way of solving your cash flow problem this month, but the next month you have to start repaying the credit card on top of your usual expenses.

 One of the reasons suggested for getting a credit card is that it will help to build a good credit record, making it easier to get a mortgage when you are working.
-Which sounds like the oh so sensible, grown up thing to do…
+Which sounds like the oh so sensible, adult thing to do…

 Have a look at what these people in their 20s say – they’ve been where you are now and wish they hadn’t taken that first credit card.